Ben-Tay/Git/Data Structures & Algo/src/Module 3/Stacks.md

 ## Array Backed Stacks
 > Look out for size of array, when stack is empty, `array.size() = 0`
+* Top of stack in array is always at `index size - 1`

 Adding to the back
 * Rather than adding to the front, we add to the back as adding to the front would result in shifting of the elements and thus `O(n)` complexity